tHerttua/appliedDeepLearning/Assignment_1_Initiate.md

 and "Bring Your Own Data".

 The idea for the project comes from my earlier explorative analyses on honeypot logs.
 A honeypot is a system that has been exposed to the malicious users on purpose.
-There's a blogpost I wrote for OUSPG and the link can be found in Sources section (Herttua, 2020).
+There's a blogpost I wrote for Oulu University Secure Programming Group for which the link can be found in the Sources section (Herttua, 2020).
 The goal of the project is to use Cowrie honeypot's log as dataset to train a model to classify shell commands, and label if they're malicious or neutral for supervised learning purposes.
 A stretch goal is to classify what type of malicious behaviour the command attempts to execute,